 - Put a layer of sugar syrup on each cake half.

 - Add a thick second layer of buttercream, at least 1 cm thick, on top of the crumb coat, to later add the messy icing finish.
-Get a thick pile of buttercream on your palate knife and keep piling onto the cake.
+Get a thick pile of buttercream on your palette knife and keep piling onto the cake.
 Aim to have buttercream overflowing over the edge, as it will make the top easier to decorate.

 - To decorate the top, pile on more buttercream (you can take some away later, it will make it easier to decorate).
-There are free buttercream cake decorating tutorials here.

 - Eyeball the cake and make sure it is evenly covered and can’t see the cake through the icing.